gohugoio/hugo/content/en/getting-started/configuration.md

 ## Configure with environment variables

-In addition to the 3 configuration options already mentioned, configuration key-values can be defined through operating system environment variables.
+Configuration key-values can be defined through operating system environment variables.

 For example, the following command will effectively set a website's title on Unix-like systems: